jackrnewcomb/heat_conductor/README.md

-# Heat Conduction Simulation (C++)
+# GPU-Accelerated 2D Heat Conduction Simulation (C++ / CUDA)

-A simple 2D heat conduction / diffusion simulation written in C++.
-The model iteratively relaxes a temperature field on a square plate with fixed boundary conditions and exports the resulting temperature grid to a CSV file for analysis/plotting.
+A GPU-accelerated simulation of two-dimensional heat conduction written in C++ with CUDA.
+This project uses NVIDIA’s CUDA platform to offload computation of iterative heat diffusion to the GPU for performance.

 ---